Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 Supports Healthy Growth and Development

 Embrace the perks of post-feed cuddles.
 Not only do they aid digestion and boost your baby's immune system, but these snuggly moments also have a calming effect.
-Your heartbeat and scent are soothing to them.
-Plus, it enhances bonding and promotes healthy growth - making you their superhero.
+Your heartbeat and scent soothe them.
+Plus, they enhance bonding and promote healthy growth, making you their superhero.

 How Long Should You Hold Baby After Feeding?

-The golden question for many new parents is how long they should hold their baby after feeding.
-It's a crucial aspect of post-feeding care, but there isn't a one-size-fits-all answer because each baby is unique.
+Many new parents wonder how long they should hold their baby after feeding.
+This is a crucial aspect of post-feeding care, but there isn't a one-size-fits-all answer because each baby is unique.

 Generally, it's suggested to cuddle your infant upright for 15-30 minutes after feeding.
 This can help prevent spit-ups and acid reflux, making your baby more comfortable (Mayo Clinic).
 But remember, this isn't set in stone; you must adjust based on what suits your child best.